somphene/somphene.github.io/research/cloakingviametamaterials/index.md

 \end{eqnarray}
 $$

-Maxwell's Equations are linear PDEs.However, they are very nonlinear with respect to geometric settings.
+Maxwell's Equations are linear Partial Differential Equation (PDEs).
+However, they are very nonlinear with respect to geometric settings.
 This imposes limitations on the proposed invisibility cloaking (Pendry, 2006) with scaling.

 ### Theoeretical and Computational Analysis